rohitaryal/imageFX-api/README.md

 npm i -g @rohitaryal/imagefx-api
 ```

+## Features
+1. Text to image using `IMAGEN_3/4`
+2. Image to text
+3. Command line support

 ## Usage
 `imagefx` can be invoked through both command line and as a module.
 <details>